Driving the Historic National Road (US 40) in Centerville, Pennsylvania

 Cutting through a mountain valley east of Frostburg

 Just east of Grantsville, we reached our first tourists stop on the road, the Casselman River Bridge, a stone arch bridge that dates back to the road’s original construction in 1813.
 It was used continuously until US 40 was re-routed onto a new, parallel bridge in 1933.
 It is now closed to vehicular traffic, but you can walk across.
-The bridge is now part of a state park, and there are a handful of picnic tables if you want to enjoy a handmade lunch and enjoy some fresh air.
+The bridge is now part of a state park.
+There are a handful of picnic tables if you want to enjoy a handmade lunch and enjoy some fresh air.

 Also at the site of the bridge is the Penn Alps Artisan’s Village and Restaurant, a collection of historic log cabin buildings that dates back to the early days of the National Road, when it was a waystation for weary road travelers strategically located between the bridge and a grist mill next door.
 The buildings were preserved, and today a restaurant and craft shop remain at the site.